danielpcox/git_talk/README.md

 [talks by Chacon](https://github.com/schacon/git-presentations), and I owe him tremendously for all of his work.

-Thanks also go to Six3 Systems, for allowing me to post this publicly.
+Thanks also go to Six3 Systems for giving me time to prepare the presentation and for allowing me to post it publicly.